-Instrument Face Value of NCDs ₹1.000 Face Value of NCDs ₹1,000 (₹/ NCD) Issue Price (₹/ NCD) ₹1,000 Minimum Application 10 NCDs i.e., ₹10,000 (across all Options of NCDs) In Multiples of One NCD after the Minimum Application Seniority Senior (the claims of the Debenture Holders holding NCDs shall be superior to the claims of any unsecured creditors, subject to applicable statutory and/or regulatory requirements).
-The NCDs would constitute secured obligations of our Company and shall rank pari passu inter se, present and future and subject to any obligations under applicable statutory and/or regulatory requirements, shall also, with regard to the amount invested, be secured by way of first pari passu charge on immovable property located at Chennai, Tamil Nadu and first pari passu charge on current assets, book debts, loans and advances, and receivables, both present and future, of our Company, except those receivables specifically and exclusively charged in favour of the Existing Lenders and to be more particularly described in the Debenture Trust Deed.
-Mode of Issue Public Issue Minimum Minimum subscription is 75% of the Base Issue, i.e. ₹9,375 lacs Subscription 1 Issue Public Issue by our Company of Secured Redeemable NCDs aggregating up to ₹12,500 lacs with an option to retain over-subscription up to ₹12,500 lacs, aggregating up to ₹25,000 lacs, on the terms and in the manner set forth herein; Base Issue Size being ₹12,500 lacs.
-Stock Exchange proposed for listing of the NCDs BSE Listing and timeline for Listing The NCDs shall be listed within 12 Working Days of Issue Closure Depositories NSDL and CDSL Security The principal amount of the NCDs to be issued in terms of this Prospectus together with all interest due on the NCDs, as well as all costs, charges, all fees, remuneration of Debenture Trustee and expenses payable in respect thereof shall be secured by way of first paripassu charge on immovable property located in Chennai, Tamil Nadu and first charge on current assets, including book debts, loans and advances, cash and bank balance and receivables, both present and future, of our Company ranking pari passu with the existing debenture holders holding NCDs of our Company, more particularly described in the Secured Debenture Trust Deed, except those receivables specifically and exclusively charged in favour of the Existing Lenders.
-Security Cover Our Company shall maintain a minimum 100% security cover on the outstanding balance of NCDs plus accrued interest thereon.
-Rating Rating Instrument Rating Date of Amount Rating Agency Symbol credit rating rated Definition
+Issuer Muthoottu Mini Financiers Limited Lead Manager Vivro Financial Services Private Limited Debenture Trustee IL&FS Trust Company Limited Registrar to the Issue Link Intime India Private Limited Type and nature of Secured NCDs and Unsecured NCDs Instrument Secured NCDs and Unsecured NCDs Face Value of NCDs ₹1,000 (₹/NCD) (1,000 Issue Price (₹/NCD) ₹1,000 Minimum Application 10 NCDs i.e., ₹10,000 ( across all Options of NCDs) In Multiples of One NCD after the Minimum Application Seniority Senior (the claims of the Debenture Holders holding Secured NCDs shall be superior to the Schong claims of any unsecured creditors, including the Unsecured NCDs, subject to applicable statutory and/or regulatory requirements).
+The Secured NCDs would constitute secured obligations of our Company and shall rank pari passu inter se, present and future and subject to any obligations under applicable statutory and/or regulatory requirements, shall also, with regard to the amount invested, be secured by way of first pari passu charge on immovable property located at Chennai, Tamil Nadu and first pari passu charge on current assets, book debts, loans and advances, and receivables, both present and future, of our Company, ranking pari passu with all existing secured lenders.
+Claims of all other lenders shall rank higher than Unsecured NCDs in the nature of Subordinated Debt.
+Mode of Issue Public Issue Minimum Subscription Minimum subscription is 75% of the Base Issue, i.e. ₹9,375 lakhs Issue Public Issue by our Company of Secured Redeemable NCDs and Unsecured Redeemable NCDs aggregating up to ₹12,500 lakhs with an option to retain over-subscription up to ₹12,500 lakhs aggregating up to ₹25,000 lakhs, on the terms and in the manner set forth herein; Base Issue Size being ₹12,500 lakhs.
+The Unsecured NCDs will be in the nature of Subordinated Debt and will be eligible for Tier II capital.
+Our Company shall ensure that Secured NCDs shall be allotted for a value up to $\overline{<}20,000$ lakhs and Unsecured NCDs shall be allotted for a value up to $\overline{<}6,000$ lakhs, subject to the total issue size not exceeding $\overline{<}25,000$ lakhs Stock Exchange proposed for listing of the NCDs BSE Limited (" BSE ") Listing and timeline for The NCDs shall be listed within 12 Working Days of Issue Closure Listing Depositories NSDL and CDSL Security The principal amount of the Secured NCDs to be issued in terms of this Prospectus together with all interest due on the Secured NCDs, as well as all costs, charges, all fees, remuneration of Debenture Trustee and expenses payable in respect thereof shall be secured by way of first pari passu charge on immovable property located in Chennai, Tamil Nadu and a first pari passu charge on current assets, including book debts, loans and advances, cash and bank balance and receivables, both present and future, of our Company ranking pari passu with the existing secured lenders.
+Security Cover No security will be created for the Unsecured NCDs, in the nature of Subordinated Debt.
+Our Company shall maintain a minimum 100% security cover on the outstanding balance